 - tenderness on pressing of the muscle and reproduction of pain with pressure

-Overall, it is essential to see a doctor to confirm the cause of buttock pain.
+Overall, seeing a doctor to confirm the cause of buttock pain is essential.

 In general, there are many causes of buttock pain in sportspeople.
 Piriformis syndrome is a diagnosis of exclusion when other conditions are ruled out.
 The pathology that can mimic piriformis syndrome includes hip arthritis, sciatica, and hamstring tendonitis.